NAME¶

 ns:path: Path to a network namespace to join.

 private: Create a new namespace for the container.
-This uses the bridge mode for rootful containers and slirp4netns for rootless ones.
+This uses the bridge mode for rootful containers and pasta for rootless ones.

 pasta[:OPTIONS,…]: use pasta(1) to create a user-mode networking stack.